torbbang/vrnetlab/cisco/c8000v/README.md

 we shut down the VM and commit this new state into the final docker image.
 This is unorthodox but works and saves us a lot of time.

+**Note:** This installation process is not performed for controller mode, as serial-enabled qcow2 images already have the correct console configuration.

 ## Building the docker image

 Put the .qcow2 file in this directory and run `make docker-image` and you should be good to go.
+The build process automatically produces both autonomous and controller mode variant images from a single qcow2 file.

+**Note:** Controller mode requires a serial-enabled image (e.g., `c8000v-universalk9_16G_serial.17.12.05a.qcow2`).

-The resulting image is called `vr-c8000v`.
-You can tag it with something else if you want, like `my-repo.example.com/vr-c8000v` and then push it to your repo.
-The tag is the same as the version of the Catalyst 8000v image, so if you have c8000v-universalk9.16.04.01.qcow2 your final docker image will be called `vr-c8000v:16.04.01`
+The resulting images are called `vr-c8000v:VERSION` and `vr-c8000v:controller-VERSION`.
+You can tag them with something else if you want, like `my-repo.example.com/vr-c8000v` and then push to your repo.
+The tag is the same as the version of the Catalyst 8000v image, so if you have c8000v-universalk9.16.04.01.qcow2 your final docker images will be called `vr-c8000v:16.04.01` and `vr-c8000v:controller-16.04.01`

 It's been tested to boot and respond to SSH with:

 - 16.03.01a (c8000v-universalk9.16.03.01a.qcow2)
 - 16.04.01 (c8000v-universalk9.16.04.01.qcow2)
 - 17.11.01a (c8000v-universalk9_16G_serial.17.11.01a.qcow2)
+- 17.16.01a (c8000v_universalk9_8g_seria.qcow2) - Autonomous and controller modes tested

 ## Usage